This Scheme applies only to employees who sustain an injury or contract a disease before the 31 March 2013. Further details can be found here.

 Applications for TIA should be made by the employee to their line manager or to the personnel department.

 Entitlement to TIA is decided by the claimant’s NHS employer.
-However, where employers require assistance or advice in order to reach a decision, they can approach the NHS Pensions Division for help.
+However, where employers require assistance or advice in order to reach a decision, they can approach NHS Pensions for help.